 Remote home monitoring via wearables is rapidly gaining popularity, thanks to ever more complex vital signs recording and data analytics that are embedded into single devices.
 True system-on-chips (SoCs) push the envelope of power and form factor.
 While wearables are becoming more common-place, novel health sensing paradigms appear.
 Non-contact sensing technologies enable vital signs sensing without requiring any physical contact to the human body, while ingestible sensing technology could potentially provide a holistic view of the human GI system and metabolic health.
 This talk will focus on technological innovations needed in this space.

 Piezo (PVDF polymer) film is a lightweight and flexible transducer material that offers very high sensitivity to dynamic strain.
 Since the dynamic range and operating bandwidth of the material are extremely wide, transducers based on piezo film can offer signals uniquely rich in information content.
 Piezo film sensors can be used to detect body presence and movement, heart and lung sounds, pulse and respiratory rate, instructed and involuntary muscle activity, sleep monitoring, and more – all without consuming power.
 This talk will illustrate many of these human body contact applications with example signal data.

-In this talk, Renovo’s Chris Heiser will discuss current market innovations on capturing, analyzing and leveraging the data needed to bring ADAS features like self-driving, lane assist, self-parking and more to mainstream vehicles.
-The current influx of data that OEMs have to sort, rank, analyze, and deploy is extremely large and Chris Heiser will explain what technologies OEMs are using to speed the innovation and safe deployment of these features.
+In this talk, Renovo’s Dennis Hamann will discuss current market innovations on capturing, analyzing and leveraging the data needed to bring ADAS features like self-driving, lane assist, self-parking and more to mainstream vehicles.
+The current influx of data that OEMs have to sort, rank, analyze, and deploy is extremely large and Dennis Hamann will explain what technologies OEMs are using to speed the innovation and safe deployment of these features.